EARnagram/lessons/sec3/consuming_3rd_party_apis/lesson/README.md

 <img src="https://help.github.com/assets/images/site/be-social.gif" alt="github">

-Everyone take 5 minutes to review the [GitHub documentation](https://developer.github.com/v3/) with your partner/s.
+Everyone take 10 minutes to review the [GitHub documentation](https://developer.github.com/v3/) with your partner/s.

 After you've reviewed the docs, complete the following:

-1. Produce/Expose GitHub issues GitHub issues from last project week with `curl`!

-2. Now consume the API data of an issue and use it to access one of the instructor's github accounts (don't be [black hats](https://en.wikipedia.org/wiki/Black_hat)!).
+1. Produce/Expose Github Issues from the class repo (as in ga-students, not your fork) using `curl`!
+   - Be aware, you'll get a lot in return.
+Make sure to read the "title" and "body" to make sure you've found my issue. ;)
+   - You may need to sign in to see this repo… remember, using cURL!
+2. Now use the request package to access an instructor's account - then see if you can access the commits of one of their repos.

+   - __Hint:__ Remember, the urls present in one response body may lead you to the one you're looking for.
 3. Access your partner's project 2 commit log.

-4. BONUS: See if you can produce earnagram's "bio" using cURL
+4. BONUS: See if you can produce the "bio" of username "EARnagram", using cURL
    - You'll need to `brew install jsawk`.
    - You'll also need to use the `--silent` flag instead of `-i`
    - Last, you'll need to use `jsawk` by piping in ( ` | ` ) the
      following: `jsawk 'return this.bio'`
 5. DOUBLE BONUS: Change your own github bio using `PATCH`!

-## You Must be The Man with the Book!
+## You Must be that Book Person!
 <img src="http://entertainment.inquirer.net/files/2012/10/arnold-schwarzenegger-total-recall-book.jpg" alt="arnold book" height=300px>

-Congrats, you've officially become the Messianic Book Person!
+Congrats, you've officially become the Messianic Reading Guy!

 You now contain the necessary know how to move through the labyrinth of RESTful Web Services!

 Let's review:

-> What is an API?
+> - What is an API?
+> - What is a Restful Web Service?
+Are they different from APIs?

-> What is CORS?
+> - What is CORS?

-> Name and explain the 4 ways we access web APIs.
+> - Name and explain the 4 primary ways we access web APIs.

 ## References
 [GitHub API Docs](https://developer.github.com/v3)